 (F) The Code Enforcement Official may issue an order suspending a permit involving threats to health and safety.
 The suspension will remain in effect until the City Council holds a hearing.

-90.55 PERMIT; EXEMPTIONS.
+90.55 PERMIT; EXEMPTIONS

 (A) If any real property where livestock is kept is annexed to the city, provided that no corrals, stables or other structures housing the livestock, other than fences, are located within 200 feet of a dwelling owned or occupied by another person, the owners of the annexed property shall be allowed to maintain the livestock on such property without purchasing a livestock permit for a time not exceed five years from the date of annexation or until the property is sold, whichever occurs first.
 After such period of exemption, the person owning the livestock must apply for the required permit.